 Study Engineering at Stanford University

-A dream University for millions of students’ worldwide, Stanford University was established in 1885.
+A dream university for millions of students worldwide, Stanford University was established in 1885.
 Often called the “billionaire factory”, Stanford graduates have founded and continue to be at the helm of some of the top companies around the world.
 The University today has 18 interdisciplinary research institutes and seven schools namely the Graduate School of Business; Graduate School of Education; School of Earth, Energy & Environmental Sciences; Law School; School of Engineering; School of Humanities and Sciences; and School of Medicine.
-It has approximately 11,000 students enrolled in various programs.
-Its Engineering school, The School of Engineering, is one of its most popular schools.
+Approximately 11,000 students are enrolled in various programs.
+Its engineering school, The School of Engineering, is one of its most popular schools.